truenas/middleware/docs/userguide/index.rst

 FreeNAS® supports the creation of both UFS and ZFS volumes; however, ZFS volumes are recommended to get the most out of your FreeNAS® system.

 When creating a volume, you have several choices depending upon your storage requirements and whether or not data already exists on the disk(s).
-T he following options are available:
+The following options are available:
-** **

 #.
 Auto-import an existing UFS disk, gstripe (RAID0), gmirror (RAID1), or graid3 (RAID3) in Storage → Volumes → Auto Import Volume.

 #.
-Auto-import an existing ZFS disk, stripe, mirror, RAIDZ1, RAIDZ2, or RAIDZ3 in Storage → Volumes → Auto
+Auto-import an existing ZFS disk, stripe, mirror, RAIDZ1, RAIDZ2, or RAIDZ3 in Storage → Volumes → Auto Import Volume.
+Auto-importing is described
-    Import Volume.
-Auto-importing is described in more detail in `Auto Importing  <#1.6.3.1.Auto Importing Volumes|outline>`_
+    in more detail in
+    `Auto Importing  <#1.6.3.1.Auto Importing Volumes|outline>`_
     `Volumes <#1.6.3.1.Auto Importing Volumes|outline>`_
     .